PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 18:54:46
+Last updated: 2024-04-02 18:55:19
-Random Quote: I am not bothered by the fact that I am unknown.
-I am bothered when I do not know others. - Confucius
+Random Quote: No man is free who is not master of himself. - Epictetus